Stability of closedness of closed convex sets under linear mappings: Abstract

 \section{Abstract}

-We study the problem of when the continuous linear image of a fixed closed convex set $X \subset\mathbb{R}^n$ is closed.
-Specifically, we improve the main results in the papers \cite{Borwein2009, Borwein2010} by showing that for all, except for at most a $\sigma$-porous set, of the linear mappings $T$ from $\mathbb{R}^n$ into $\mathbb{R}^m,$ not only $T(X)$ is closed, but there is also an open neighborhood of $T$ whose members also preserve the closedness of $X.$
+We study the problem of when the linear image of a fixed closed convex set $X \subset\mathbb{R}^n$ is closed.
+Specifically, we improve the main results in the papers \cite{Borwein2009, Borwein2010} by showing that for almost all linear mappings $T$ from $\mathbb{R}^n$ into $\mathbb{R}^m,$ not only $T(X)$ is closed, but there is also an open neighborhood of $T$ whose members also preserve the closedness of $X.$